Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ Obvious · easy · satisfying

-James Clear is the author of Atomic Habits.
+That's what James Clear nailed in Atomic Habits.

-He argues you don't quit habits because you lack discipline.
+His take: you don't quit habits because you're weak.

-You quit because the habit was designed to need discipline.
+You quit because the habit was built to need willpower.

-Good habits are designed to run without discipline.
+Good habits are built to run without it.

-The rule: drive over, work out for just five minutes, then leave.
+The rule: drive over, work out five minutes, then leave.

-It felt too easy — but week after week, he kept showing up.
+But week after week, the guy kept showing up.

-Soon the gym was simply part of who he was.
+Soon the gym was just who he was.

 🚗 The steps